 Staged VA Ratings

-Sometimes VA assigns veterans a staged rating which can change with the severity of their condition, especially while it is being adjudicated.
-Since a decision from VA regarding a disability rating can take years VA may, for example, assign a veteran a 30% rating for the first two years of adjudication and a 20% for the last two based on the status of the veteran’s disability according to medical evidence.
+Staged ratings are when VA changes a disability rating based on the severity of the condition over time.
+Since a decision from VA regarding a disability rating can take years, VA may, for example, assign a veteran a 30 percent rating for the first two years of adjudication and a 20 percent for the last two based on the status of the veteran’s disability according to medical evidence.

 Permanent and Total VA Ratings